 Two developments have contributed to recent market volatility: ongoing conflict in the Middle East and changes in parts of credit markets, including private credit.

-These events and their effects are still unfolding, so it’s possible markets may continue to fluctuate as more information becomes available.
+These events and their effects continue to unfold, so it’s likely markets will continue to fluctuate as more information becomes available.

 At the same time, there have been a small number of isolated events within parts of private credit.
 These include a small number of credit events in the US late last year, pressure in some technology and software related borrowers, and a UK insolvency linked to fraud rather than broad market weakness.